ezsystems/commerce-documentation/docs/guide/econtent/econtent_features/indexing_econtent_data/econtent_indexer.md

 This means that if a Content item in language `ger-DE` has some missing data, the missing data is taken from the fallback language data (if there is any).

-eContent languages are defined per attribute, so its possible to have an object with a full set of attributes in one language and a smaller set of attributes in another language.
+eContent languages are defined per attribute, so it is possible to have an object with a full set of attributes in one language and a smaller set of attributes in another language.